SEO & Visibility

 • Use bullet points and numbered lists

-• Optimize for "what is", "how does it work", "why" questions
+• Optimise for “what is”, “how does”, “why” questions

 • Structure content with clear headings

-Tools for voice search research and optimization
+Tools for voice search research and optimisation

 Free tools: